PTSD Psychiatrist Q&A

 For this reason, it is important to consistently take medication and to engage seriously with therapy on a regular basis if you suffer from PTSD, so that you can have the best chance at overcoming PTSD.

-Post-traumatic stress disorder is typically caused by unresolved trauma in an individual’s life.
-PTSD is popularly associated with military experiences or with survivors of abuse or assault, and while these cases are extreme and require the upmost care, PTSD can affect anyone at any age.
+Unresolved trauma typically causes post-traumatic stress disorder in an individual’s life.
+PTSD is popularly associated with military experiences or with survivors of abuse or assault, and while these cases are extreme and require the utmost care, PTSD can affect anyone at any age.
 The causes of PTSD can sometimes seem minor, but it is all about how the body responds to a specific event or experience.

 Post-traumatic stress disorder occurs when a person’s normal response to danger, commonly called one’s “fight-or-flight response,” becomes distorted, causing that individual to relive a traumatic event long after it has passed.
 The event or experience is triggered in the person’s memory through involuntary associations with that event or experience.
 Such associations can be made from sights, sounds, images, smells, thoughts, or when that person is in a vulnerable situation.

 The symptoms of PTSD include night terrors, flashbacks, indifference, emotional numbness, being easily frightened or on edge, self-destructive behavior, avoidance, violent outbursts, overwhelming guilt or shame, etc.

 Post-traumatic stress disorder typically requires at least one medication or a form of psychotherapy, if not both.
 There are several different types of psychotherapy, including: